odino/odino.github.com/source/_posts/2017-02-16-eval-no-more-understanding-the-vm-module-of-nodejs.markdown

-You came all the way down here thinking `vm` solved all of your problems, just like I did: when it comes to security, though, I always want to double and triple check to make sure I'm really considering the safest solution and, after some digging around, I had one of those facepalm moments.
+You came all the way down here thinking `vm` solved all of your problems, just like I did: when it comes to security, though, I always want to double and triple check to make sure I'm really considering the safest solution and, after some digging around, I had one of those facepalm moments, as **vm might not be safe enough**.

-Without further ado, let me break it down to you: **vm might not be safe enough for you**.

 Consider this trick: